Skip to main content

 const buf = await file.slice(offset, offset + CHUNK).arrayBuffer();

-if (!channel.send(buf)) {
+while (!channel.send(buf)) {

 await new Promise((res) => channel.once("drain", res));